Ruby on Rails uses transparent URLs by default:

 Then, in whatever model you’d like a hashed URL, include

 Hashid::Rails.
-This is what it would look like inside models/post.rb:
+This is what it would look like inside models/user.rb:

-Now, start up your server, take a look at your post, and it’ll have a hashed URL!
+Now, start up your server, take a look at your user (or whatever type of record you’re implementing this on), and it’ll have a hashed URL!

 The only problem is that it can still be accessed via its numerical URL.
-For instance, although you can access it at x.com/posts/g7j3dV, you can still access it at x.com/posts/2, too.
+For instance, although you can access it at x.com/users/g7j3dV, you can still access it at x.com/users/2, too.
 Let’s fix that so people can’t look through your records sequentially.

 I recommend turning off